How to Establish a Partnership in California

 3. Draft and sign a partnership agreement.

-4. Obtain licenses, permits, and zoning clearances.
+4. Apply for licenses, permits, and zoning clearance.

 1. Choose a Partnership Name

-2. File a Fictitious Business Name
+2. File a Fictitious Business Name Statement With Your County Clerk

-If you use a business name that is different from the surnames of the individual partners, California requires you to file a fictitious business name statement in the office of the county clerk where you intend to do business.
-The California State Association of Counties provides a list of county websites where you can obtain more information and forms for filing a fictitious business name statement.
-The filing fee is $26.
-You will also need to publish the fictitious business name in a county newspaper for four weeks.
+If you decide to use a trade name, California requires you to file an FBN statement in the office of the county clerk where you intend to do business.
+The California State Association of Counties provides a list of county websites where you can obtain more information and forms for filing an FBN statement.
+(Cal.
+Bus. & Prof. Code § 17913 (2023).)

 3. Draft and Sign a Partnership Agreement